ryanlowdermilk/dynamicsax2012_robin_rpa/README.md

 1. Install Robin, here. https://robin-language.org/
 2. Download a .ZIP of this repo and extract
-3. Edit .ROBIN file on Line #1 to point to the path of the .appmask file
+3. Edit .ROBIN file on Line #1 to point to the path of the .appmask file included in the .ZIP file you downloaded
 4. Edit Line #3 and #4.
-Enter your cell phone and internet provider.
+Enter your cell phone and internet provider
 5. Click 'Run'

 ## Notes